[click here for current standings]

 The event spans a wide geographic area, from west of Port Angeles to Whidbey island, and is centered on Gardiner Washington.
 Gardiner is located in Jefferson County on Washington’s Olympic Peninsula – on beautiful Discovery Bay which opens onto the Strait of Juan de Fuca.
 The nonprofit salmon derby generates funds to support emergency and other services that benefit the community.

-The 2015 derby is just ahead.
-It runs from Friday February 20th 2015 through Sunday the 22nd.
-This is different from past years.
-Check back as details from last year’s event are replaced with info about the coming derby.
+The 2015 derby was held from Friday February 20th 2015 through Sunday the 22nd.
+This was different from past years.
+Other highlights included:

 - $10,000 first prize